howtographql/howtographql/content/backend/graphql-java/11-alternative-approaches.md

 <Instruction>

-So enable the `-paramaters` javac option by configuring the `maven-compiler-plugin` as follows:
+So enable the `-parameters` javac option by configuring the `maven-compiler-plugin` as follows:

 ```xml(path=".../hackernews-graphql-java/pom.xml")
 <plugin>